Dietary Supplements for Eye Conditions: What the Science Says

 The available data on efficacy of dietary supplements for delaying the progression of or reducing the risk of developing AMD consist of several randomized controlled trials and systematic reviews.

-• 2015 Cochrane systematic review of two randomized controlled trials involving 2,343 participants found that omega-3 fatty acid supplementation in people with AMD for periods up to 5 years does not reduce the risk of progression to advanced AMD or the development of moderate to severe visual loss.
+- A 2015 Cochrane systematic review of two randomized controlled trials involving 2,343 participants found that omega-3 fatty acid supplementation in people with AMD for periods up to 5 years does not reduce the risk of progression to advanced AMD or the development of moderate-to-severe visual loss.

 Safety

-• Research has not found any adverse effects from consuming vitamin E in food.
+- Research has not found any adverse effects from consuming vitamin E in food.
 However, high doses of alpha-tocopherol supplements can cause hemorrhage and interrupt blood coagulation in animals, and in vitro data suggest that high doses inhibit platelet aggregation.
-Two meta-analyses of randomized trials have also raised questions about the safety of large doses of vitamin E, including doses lower than the UL.
+Two meta-analyses of randomized trials have also raised questions about the safety of large doses of vitamin E, including doses lower than the Tolerable Upper Intake Level (UL).
 These meta-analyses linked supplementation to small but statistically significant increases in all-cause mortality.
 Results from the large SELECT trial show that vitamin E supplements (400 IU/day) may harm adult men in the general population by increasing their risk of prostate cancer.

-• Omega-3 fatty acid supplements usually do not have adverse effects.
+- Omega-3 fatty acid supplements usually do not have adverse effects.
 When side effects do occur, they typically consist of minor gastrointestinal symptoms.
-It is uncertain whether people with fish or shellfish allergies can safely consume fish oil supplements.
-Omega-3 supplements may extend bleeding time.

 Cataract